shenweichen/DeepCTR/docs/source/Examples.md

 ![image](../pics/criteo_sample.png)

-In this demo,we simply normailize the integer feature between 0 and 1,you can try other transformation technique like log normalization or discretization.
+In this example,we simply normailize the integer feature between 0 and 1,you can try other transformation technique like log normalization or discretization.

 This example shows how to use ``DeepFM`` to solve a simple binary classification task.
 You can get the demo data [criteo_sample.txt](https://github.com/shenweichen/DeepCTR/tree/master/examples/criteo_sample.txt)